snatesh/OpenFoamUtils/VOF_Extract_Field_at_Interface/README.md

 ```
 $ cd OpenFoamUtils/VOF_Extract_Field_at_Interface
 $ mkdir build && cd build
-$ cmake -DENABLE_MPI=True ..
+$ cmake ..
 $ make -j6 (replace 6 with number of cores you want to use)
 ```
 This will create the executable `ExtractAtInterface`.
 You can either copy it to where it will be used, or add its absolute path to your PATH env variable.
-Also, note that the `ENABLE_MPI` compiler flag was set to true in the above example.
-This is suitable when working with decomposed cases.
-If the OpenFOAM utility `reconstructPar` has been run,  set `DENABLE_MPI=False`.

 If cmake has problems finding libraries, try manually specifying paths to cmake via the curses-gui interface.
 This is done by calling
 ```
 $ ccmake .
 ```